Mobee-App/documentation/docs/documentation-api/7 - Invoicing and Billing Module/2 - invoice-and-billing-custom-objects.md

 ## Invoice

 The **Invoice** object is the main record for billing.
 It stores details like the customer, the amount due, and the invoice status.
-It also links to related records like Opportunities, Orders, or Projects.
+It also links to related records like Opportunities, or Projects.

 ![Invoice](./img/invoice-record.png)